Diseases Studied

 Disease Category: Organic Acidemias

-Methylmalonic acidemia with homocystinuria is an inherited disorder in which the body is unable to properly process certain nutrients from food including amino acids, lipids and cholesterol.
+Methylmalonic acidemia with homocystinuria is an inherited disorder in which the body is unable to properly process certain nutrients from food including amino acids and lipids.
 People with this disorder have a combination of features from two separate conditions: methylmalonic acidemia and homocystinuria.
-When the condition begins early in life, babies have difficulty gaining weight (failure to thrive), feeding difficulties, and a pale appearance.
+When the condition begins early in life and is untreated, babies have difficulty gaining weight (failure to thrive), feeding difficulties, and a pale appearance.
 Babies may also have weak muscle tone (hypotonia) and seizures.
-Most babies and children with this condition have an unusually small head size (microcephaly), intellectual disability and developmental delay.
-Less common features of the condition include eye problems and a blood disorder called megaloblastic anemia.
-When the disorder begins in adolescence or adulthood, the signs and symptoms usually include behavior and personality changes and cognitive problems (issues with learning, memory, perception etc).
-In some cases, abilities are lost, resulting in a decline of performance, memory and speech problems, dementia and lethargy.[12470 Methylmalonic acidemia with homocystinuria can be caused by genetic changes in one of several genes: MMACHC, MMADHC, LMBRD1, ABCD4, or HCFC1.
+Most babies and children with a severe form of this condition have a small head size (microcephaly), intellectual disability and developmental delay.
+Eye problems and a blood disorder called megaloblastic anemia can also occur.
+When the disorder begins in adolescence or adulthood and is untreated, the signs and symptoms usually include behavior and personality changes and cognitive problems (issues with learning, memory, perception etc).
+In some cases, abilities are lost, resulting in a decline of performance, memory and speech problems, dementia and lethargy.
+Methylmalonic acidemia with homocystinuria can be caused by genetic changes in one of several genes: MMACHC, MMADHC, LMBRD1, ABCD4, or HCFC1.
 Genetic changes in these genes account for the different types of the disorder, cblC, cblD, cblF, cblJ, and cblX, respectively.
+CblC disease is included on the recommended uniform newborn screening panel in the United States.

 Research groups studying this disease